-Eight other tabs are available, each of them displaying specific clinical information:
+Seven other tabs are available, each of them displaying specific clinical information:

 - Breast

 - Thyroid

 - Abdominal

-- Renal

-- OB-GYN
+- · OB-GYN

 - Genitourinary

 - MSK

 - Vascular

-To navigate through the tabs:

-- 1. move the cursor to the tab you want to open, and press Select on the control panel. - 2.
-Place the text cursor in the field you want to enter data.
-The active field is highlighted in orange. - 3.
+To navigate through the tabs, move the cursor to the tab you want to open and press Select on the control panel.

+To enter new data, place the cursor in the field you want to fulfill.
+The active field is automatically highlighted in orange.

 Type the desired text with the keyboard.